futarchy-fi/docs/dao/adoption-levels.md

 # Futarchy Adoption Levels

 Futarchy can be adopted step by step.
 DAOs don’t need to jump straight to full autonomy — each level adds more integration and confidence.
+**We recommend DAOs start with Advisory Futarchy (proposal evaluation) as the default entry point.**
+Milestone markets can run in parallel as an optional complement.

 ---

-## Level 0 — Milestone Futarchy
+## Advisory Futarchy (Recommended First Step)

 **What it is:**
-Markets estimate the impact of specific milestones (e.g. “Launch Feature X by Q3”) on token price.

-**DAO role:**
-- Provide liquidity for milestone markets.
-- Use results as *signals only*.

-**Benefits:**
-- Easiest entry point, low governance friction.
-- Quick way to test futarchy in practice.

----

-## Level 1 — Advisory Futarchy

-**What it is:**
 Every major proposal runs through futarchy evaluation (YES vs NO).
-The outcome guides tokenholder voting.
+The outcome provides a **market-based recommendation** that guides tokenholder voting.

 **DAO role:**
 - Seed liquidity in YES/NO markets.
 - Display futarchy recommendations in Snapshot or on-chain UI.

 **Benefits:**
 - Increases tokenholder confidence.
-- Prevents harmful proposals from moving forward without strong evidence.
+- Prevents harmful proposals from moving forward without evidence.
+- Minimal disruption to existing governance process.

 **Risks:**
-- Delegates may still choose to ignore futarchy advice (cultural adjustment needed).
+- Delegates may initially ignore futarchy advice (cultural adjustment needed).

+---

+## Milestone Futarchy (Optional Complement)

+**What it is:**
+Markets estimate the impact of specific roadmap milestones (e.g. “Launch Feature X by Q3”) on token price.
+Milestones provide *extra signals* to validate execution, but are not required to adopt futarchy.

+**DAO role:**
+- Provide liquidity for milestone markets.
+- Use results as additional advisory signals.

+**Benefits:**
+- Supplements proposal futarchy with roadmap accountability.
+- Helps track whether execution is adding value.

 ---